 The RTP investments help to preserve future throughway capacity for longer distance movement of goods, services and people, and enhance access to the region's industrial areas, ports and intermodal facilities.
-However, further evaluation of future pricing strategies is needed to better understand their effect on the region's parallel arterials, low-income households, and land use patterns to ensure that any unintended consequences are identified and addressed in design and implementation.
-Future corridor-level evaluation is also needed to address deficiencies and specific investment needs identified in this analysis.
+Further corridor-level evaluation is needed to address deficiencies and specific investment needs identified in this analysis.

-See Chapter 7 to see how throughway reliability changes over time under the RTP and locations that do not meet the throughway reliability thresholds.
-See Chapter 3 of the 2023 for the updated Regional Mobility Policy.
+See Chapter 7 and Appendix I for more maps showing how throughway reliability changes over time and how different throughways perform.
+See Chapter 3 for the updated Regional Mobility Policy.